openebs-archive/openebs-docs/docs/setupstoragevolumes.md

 ------

-**Storage Volumes**
+### Storage Volumes

 A Storage Class provides a way for administrators to describe the “classes” of storage they offer.
 Different classes may map to quality-of-service levels, backup policies, or to arbitrary policies determined by the cluster administrators.
 This concept is sometimes called “profiles” in other storage systems.

-**Setting Up Storage Class On OpenEBS**
+### Setting up a Storage Class on OpenEBS

-Once OpenEBS is installed on your Kubernetes cluster, you can start using it by specifying corresponding OpenEBS Storage Classes in your PVCs.
+Once OpenEBS is installed on your Kubernetes cluster, you can start using it by specifying the corresponding OpenEBS Storage Classes in your PVCs.

-Apply the openebs-operator.yaml file on the Kubernetes cluster using the following command.
+Apply the *openebs-operator.yaml* file on the Kubernetes cluster using the following command.
 This creates the maya api-server and OpenEBS provisioner deployments.

 ```
 kubectl apply -f openebs-operator.yaml
 ```

 Add the OpenEBS storage classes using the following command.
-This can be used by users to map a suitable storage profile for their applications in their respective persistent volume claims.
+You can use this to map a suitable storage profile for applications in your respective persistent volume claims.

 ```
 kubectl apply -f openebs-storageclasses.yaml
 ```

-OpenEBS Storage provides several features that can be customized for each volume.
-Some of features that could be customized per application are as follows:
+OpenEBS storage provides several features that can be customized for each volume.
+Some of the features that could be customized per application are as follows:

 - Number of replications
 - Zone or node affinity